slatch05/slatch05/README.md

-- Hi there 👋, my name is Harpreet Singh Slatch
+Hi there 👋, I'm Harpreet Singh Slatch
 I’m a full-stack developer who loves solving problems and creating useful solutions.
 I have experience in coding, teamwork, and using agile methods to build projects.
 I adapt quickly, learn fast, and enjoy turning ideas into real projects.
 Outside of coding, I find inspiration through travel and family.
 Let’s work together to build something great!

 <!--